 Differential diagnosis includes:

-Life threatening symptoms requiring ventilatory support.
+Life threatening symptoms requiring urgent intervention.

 New onset dyspnoea at rest.